 - You may have more than one New Relic login associated with the same email address.
 If you think this may be the case, log out and log back in.
 When you input your email address, the login UI notes if you have multiple user records and gives you an option for verifying your email to see all available accounts when you log in.
 Other details about multiple logins:

-We have two pricing plans available, and this can impact feature availability.
+We have two pricing models available, and this can impact feature availability.
 Pricing plans:

-- Our original product-based pricing plan: This plan separates our offerings by product.
+- Our original product-based pricing model: This plan separates our offerings by product.
 If you’re on this plan, access to some features may depend on the products you pay for.

-We also have several Full Stack Observability pricing editions: Standard, Pro, and Enterprise.
+We also have several pricing editions: Standard, Pro, and Enterprise.

 Some of our solutions enable functionality that isn’t available to all users, like: